Zhi0467/Zhi0467.github.io/_pages/about.md

 ------
 I'm interested in using mathematics to unveil and understand how artificial and biological computational systems *learn and generalize*.
 - *Learning theory*, emergent behaviors (e.g. grokking), learning regimes and dynamics, feature learning, and model compression.
-- *Computational neuroscience, especially the relation between connectivity and activity.*
+- *Computational neuroscience*, especially the relation between (low-rank and non-normal) connectivity and activity (dimension and latent dynamics).

 Besides, I'm also generally interested in analysis and optimization.

 Publications
 ------
-Lee Eon, Andrés R. Vindas-Meléndez, and Zhi Wang. *Generalized Snake Posets, Order Polytopes, and Lattice-Point Enumeration*, [2024. arxiv:2411.18695](https://arxiv.org/abs/2411.18695).
+Lee Eon, Andrés R. Vindas-Meléndez, and Zhi Wang. *Generalized Snake Posets, Order Polytopes, and Lattice-Point Enumeration*, 2024, submitted. [arxiv:2411.18695](https://arxiv.org/abs/2411.18695).

 Currently working on a paper in grokking and low-rank training!